 She had many roles during her time at Dean & Deluca – all relating to wine and ultimately oversaw the wine program for all their stores and then wine sales for off premise sales (Internet).

 After proprietor Leslie Rudd (owner of Napa’s Rudd Winery) sold Dean & Deluca Kerrin branched out on her own and with Leslie’s support, opened her Yountville tasting room.
 Kerrin provided valuable wine services to a number of clients for many years while at Dean & Deluca and they were some of her initial clients here.

 The focus of the tasting room is offering wines from boutique premium mostly Napa and Sonoma producers.
-The K. Laz Collection fills a important niche for both the wineries (gives them a retail outlet) and allows consumers to try them who otherwise would never have known about these wines.
-The wines represented are typically from small family owned producers – most of whom do not have tasting rooms.
+The K. Laz Collection fills an important niche for both the wineries (gives them a retail outlet) and allows consumers to try them who otherwise would never have known about these wines.
+The wines represented are typically from small family-owned producers – most of whom do not have tasting rooms.

-And not one to rest, Kerrin has started her own wine brand – appropriately called Laz.
+And not one to rest and perhaps not unexpected, Kerrin operates her own wine brand – appropriately called Laz.
 The first release was a 2014 Cabernet Sauvignon from vineyards her winemaker Celia Welch has been sourcing fruit from for years, including from Oakville, Pritchard Hill and Rutherford.
 We have spotted vintages of this wine at V Wine Cellars (also in Yountville).